DerkaouiAnas/learning-git/README.md

 a commit is a save point

-`git commit -m "commiting message"`   -> this will save the current state of the working directory (only added files)
+`git commit -m "commiting message"`   -> this will save the current state of the working directory (after adding them to the staging area)

+`git log` -> to see changes that we have commited

+`git show {hashcode of the commit}` -> to see changes by the commit

+`git diff` -> give the difference between the current working directory and what has been committed